-- Add 2 tablespoons of baking mix and combine until you have a dough consistency (add more flour as needed, but use sparingly)
+- Add 2 tablespoons of baking mix and the egg and combine until you have a dough consistency (add more flour as needed, but use sparingly)

-- Sprinkle more flour on a flat surface and roll dough to a ¼ inch thick circle
+- Sprinkle more flour on a flat surface and roll dough to a ¼ inch thick.

-- Lightly grease a pan on medium heat and add slices.
+- Spray a pan with non-stick spray and heat on medium.
+Add slices.
 Cook for 3 to 5 minutes and then flip.
 The bread should be golden brown on each side.

 - Remove from pan and devour immediately, or keep it in the fridge and just reheat on a pan when you’re ready to eat.